-California Supreme Court Chief Justice Tani G. Cantil-Sakauye told the Power of Democracy campaign, “The strength of our democratic institutions relies on the public’s understanding of those institutions.”
+Chief Justice of California Tani G. Cantil-Sakauye told the Power of Democracy campaign, “The strength of our democratic institutions relies on the public’s understanding of those institutions.”
 Inspired by the Chief Justice and her commitment to improve civic learning in California, in 2013 founding board members convened in Sacramento and San Francisco to establish a nonprofit organization that could support efforts to revitalize civic learning in California schools, as well as expand these efforts beyond the classroom into communities.
 We are a diverse group of citizens – leaders in law, business and academia – determined to improve civic engagement and understanding about the principles of government and the role of the judiciary.
 We are honored to welcome both the Chief Justice and Attorney General of California Xavier Becerra as honorary members of our Board.

 California’s judiciary disposed of more than 7.5 million cases last year, serving the public in dispensing impartial justice and resolving civil disputes.
 The judicial branch has suffered disproportionate budget reductions in recent years, resulting in less access to the justice system.
 The Institute for Democracy and Justice will increase awareness among community leaders and the public about the relationship between adequate state funding for the administration of justice and the ability to deliver equal access to justice for all.